| || |

 - Bery Roman (2012): Bery Roman is based on the stencil letters of Jean Gabriel Bery.
 Bery Roman is part of OurType's Stencil Fonts Series of 2012.
 Jean Gabriel Bery was a Paris stencil maker whose atelier was located on the Pont Notre-Dame.
 His work is mainly known from the stencil set he supplied to Benjamin Franklin in 1781, now at the American Philosophical Society in Philadelphia.
 Bery's confident sense of design and the excellent production of his stencils rank him among the best stencil makers of any period.
 Accompanied by the calligraphic Bery Script (2012).

 - Haultin (2011) is a private, unreleased typeface that is based on renaissance types cut by Pierre Haultin.
-The second edition of Fed's book Counterpunch is set in it.
+The second edition of Fred's book Counterpunch is set in it.

-- His custom type designs include bespoke typefaces and lettering for Philips Electronics, Tom-Tom, and Canon-Europe.
+- His custom type designs include bespoke typefaces and lettering for Philips Electronics, Tom-Tom, Samsung, Porsche, and Canon-Europe.

 In February 2001, Smeijers received the (second) Gerrit Noordzij Award 2000 (an initiative of the post-graduate department Type&Media at the Royal Academy in The Hague in cooperation with the Museum Meermanno).
-Author of Type Now (2003, reviewed by John Berry).
-OurType's offices are in DePinte, Belgium.
+In 2016, the Society of Typographic Aficionados awarded Smeijers the SOTA Typography Award.

 Speaker on historical stencil forms at ATypI 2006 in Lisbon.
 Currently he also is professor of digital media and Dean at the Hochschule für Grafik und Buchkunst in Leipzig.
 Speaker at ATypI 2011 in Reykjavik.
-Speaker at ATypI 2013 in Amsterdam (on Spatial relationships among 16th-century matrices (and what they tell us), a close look at surviving matrices at the Plantin-Moretus Museum).
-Klingspor link.
+Speaker at ATypI 2013 in Amsterdam (on Spatial relationships among 16th-century matrices (and what they tell us), a close look at surviving matrices at the Plantin-Moretus Museum) and keynote speaker at ATypI 2018 in Antwerp (on zooming in and zooming out; and old beer, new type).
 [Google]

 Paul Shaw's choice of 100 best typefaces of all times: